Love cheesecake, but don’t want a whole cake? These lusciously creamy cheesecake bars are flavored with chai and vanilla bean for the perfect treat!

 All the deliciousness of a rich and creamy cheesecake, in an easy bar form!
 If making a whole cheesecake intimidates you, try these easy cheesecake bars!

-In the meantime… this is my easy to make version… cheesecake bars!
+Cheesecake can be tricky to make, so this is my easy to make version… cheesecake bars!

 You may have noticed that the bars don’t have the classic graham cracker crust… I swapped it out for a buttery shortbread base.
 It’s similar to the one I used for my Skinny Raspberry Shortbread Bars!
 Nothing against a good graham crust, but I’m just pretty obsessed with shortbread right now lol.

 Baking these bars is super easy, and not very time consuming!

 - Mix up the shortbread crust and press into pan.

 - Bake the crust.

 - Mix the filling while the crust is baking.

 - Pour into pan on top of baked crust.